manoharganta256/Chest-Xray-Prediction/README.md

 # Cardiomegaly Prediction

-The main use of this application is prediction of exsistence of [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly) of a given X-Ray.
+The main use of this application is prediction of existence of [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly) of a given X-Ray.
 I call this app Fusion.
-Fusion is a Django application which allows the user to upload image and it predicts the exsistance of [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly).
+Fusion is a Django application which allows the user to upload image and it predicts the existence of [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly).

 # Features